Muhammadu Buhari: Nigeria's converted democrat comes back from the brink

 Buhari’s comfortable victory caps a remarkable turnaround just two years after many thought the 76-year-old might not survive an undisclosed illness that had forced him to spend nearly half of 2017 being treated in Britain.

-But a message posted on Twitter, which had Buhari smiling and surrounded by applauding staff at his campaign office, hinted at celebration.
+“The new administration will intensify its efforts in security, restructuring the economy and fighting corruption,” Buhari said after the electoral commission declared him the winner.

-“I met the very hardworking members of our team, many of them young people, and was briefed on the performance of our party so far in the Presidential Elections.
-I am very proud of what has been accomplished,” he said.
+A message on Buhari’s Twitter feed showed a picture of him waving to supporters and the message “4+4” to mark his second four-year term.

-Buhari’s win came after the opposition People’s Democratic Party had accused the government of election-rigging, which it denied.
+The PDP said it did not accept the result.
+It had earlier accused the government of election-rigging, which it denied.

 Buhari made history in 2015 as the first Nigerian to oust a president through the ballot box.